 It’s no secret that fall is the time of year when cooking becomes more of a welcome endeavor.
 Once summer’s temperatures have subsided and ovens are no longer contributing to our personal heat waves, we’re ready to return to our kitchens to whip up hearty recipes that match the cozy surroundings.
 That said, many of us aren’t entirely open to spending hours toiling over ingredients.
 After all, there are changing leaves to see, apples to pick, and pumpkin patches to roam through instead.
+That's where fall crockpot recipes come in.

-To find a happy medium between cooking and exploring, it’s time to make a crockpot your kitchen’s key appliance.
 With a few minutes of prep time—and often just one pot to clean when all is said and done—the slow cooker can help you create fall flavors without much of a commitment.
 We found 20 fall crockpot recipes that are perfect for the upcoming season, including a vegetable-filled chili and a mushroom-topped mac and cheese, so that your time in the kitchen doesn’t have to take away from the season’s many activities.

 Slow-Cooker Beef Stroganoff Soup